Aksharathettu (film)

 The movie is a remake of the American film Fatal Attraction, starring Michael Douglas and Glenn Close.
 The film was remade in Telugu language by I.V.Sasi himself as Manchivaru Maavaru, starring Dr. Rajasekhar, Jeevitha and Leena Nair.

 Plot

 The film features the story of three bank employees and their wives.
-Bank manager Prakash (Suresh Gopi) is an ideal husband, while his wife Sumati (Urvasi) is emotional and complaining.
+Bank manager Prakash is an ideal husband, while his wife Sumati is emotional and complaining.
 They have a perfect family with a smart boy, a terraced house and a Maruti car.
-Accountant James (Mukesh) is a womanizer and his wife Elsi (Lizy) is fed up with his activities.
-Cashier Gowthaman (Jagathy Sreekumar) is struggling to adjust with his North Indian, Hindi-speaking wife Ambika as he has to take care of all the household chores and look after their baby.
-There is a tangential story line involving a suspicious husband named Thankappan (Kuthiravattam Pappu) and Radha, a servant in Prakash's home.
+Accountant James is a womanizer and his wife Elsi is fed up with his activities.
+Cashier Gowthaman is struggling to adjust with his North Indian, Hindi-speaking wife Ambika as he has to take care of all the household chores and look after their baby.
+There is a tangential story line involving a suspicious husband named Thankappan and Radha, a servant in Prakash's home.